javascript-tutorial/en.javascript.info/1-js/05-data-types/06-iterable/article.md

 - *Iterables* are objects that implement the `Symbol.iterator` method, as described above.
 - *Array-likes* are objects that have indexes and `length`, so they look like arrays.

-Naturally, these properties can combine.
+When we use JavaScript for practical tasks in browser or other environments, we may meet objects that are iterables or array-likes, or both.

 For instance, strings are both iterable (`for..of` works on them) and array-like (they have numeric indexes and `length`).

 But an iterable may be not array-like.
 And vice versa an array-like may be not iterable.